Semicolonstartingtexts/conversationhubstandards/standards.md

 Administrator, initially the owner of the endpoint, administrators may pass on the administrator role and may designate moderators and other roles if the role is described by a stacked provision, but only an owner of the endpoint may designate a new amount of administrators or undesignate administrators, is the only role which may stack, change and unstack, or approve the act of stacking, changing or unstacking, the definition of what the administrator holds an administrator role on, and may stack or approve the stacking of the definition of the equal level in the definition hierarchy downwards on the hierarchy for themselves or others, and may do so with server provisions if the administrator is an administrator on a server, connected to the server administrators receive the general incoming connection requests also

 Moderator, initially the administrator of the server, moderators may pass on the moderator role, but only an administrator of the server or an owner of the endpoint may designate a new amount of moderators and undesignate moderators, moderators can be stacked on rules and can’t be unstacked, or stacked on rules by users or other roles other than administrators and moderators, additionally, moderators receive the general incoming connection requests when connected to the server also

-Doorkeep, receive general incoming connection requests when aren’t connected also, may be designated or undesignated by the owner of the endpoint or administrators or moderators of the server

 Endpoint, hardware which is part of the network and has the ability to connect to the server or be connected to by the server or is readily able to provision a server with or without the application of effects applied from or by the endpoints and waypoints and relays and servers and imbuings and the effects thereof or to the endpoints and waypoints and relays and servers and imbuings and the effects thereof, roles of the endpoint are permitted to change the definition and provisions of the endpoint, and are designated the same role on the servers of the endpoint, what would’ve been an endpoint through which system speech but wouldn’t be without system speech isn’t an endpoint, an endpoint isn’t allowed to be referred to by other than the owners or administrators of the endpoint, if the reference will have an interaction or multiple interactions from or with or by or involving the endpoint, inherited references created through the Setup...
 Phone/Device As A Waypoint/Node? reserved system command are allowed but aren’t to be edited or adjusted, only unstacked, by users which aren’t the owners or administrators of the endpoint and only unstacked by an owner or administrator of the node, relay, server or waypoint